 Ever since 1993, the employment share of foreign women increased - a consequence of increasing family migration and women increasingly accessing the labour market.
-The share of women in foreign employment rose from 33.5 percent in 1992 to 41 percent in 2013.
-Over that time span the proportion of women in foreign employment remained clearly below the Austrian average (2013: 46.8 percent).
-(Figure 43)
+The share of women in foreign employment rose from 33.5 percent in 1992 to 41.2 percent in 2015.
+Over that time span the proportion of women in foreign employment remained clearly below the Austrian average (2015: 46.9 percent).
+(Figure 4145)

 The share of women in foreign employment differs greatly by country of origin.
-Women from the Federation of Yugoslavia have the highest share of foreign female employment, and continued to do so in 2013 (54 percent).
-Next in line are Croatians (43.7 percent) and Bosnians (42.1 percent).
-The lowest proportion of women in total employment is amongst Macedonians (31.5 percent) but rising, and Turks (33 percent) but declining.
+Women from Serbia and Montenegro as well as Croatia tend to have the highest shares of foreign female employment, and continued to do so in 2015 (43.8 percent).
+Next in line are Bosnians (42 percent).
+The lowest proportion of women in total employment is amongst Macedonians (33.8 percent) but rising, and Turks (33.7 percent), since very recently also slightly rising.

-Figure 43: Female employment share in total employment (salaried employment) 1971-2013
+Figure 41: Female employment share in total employment (salaried employment, 1971-2015)

-Source: Federal Ministry of Economics and Labour; Federation of Austrian Social Security Institutions. - 1 Since 1994 foreign employment according to social security data.
+Source: Federal Ministry of Economics and Labour; Federation of Austrian Social Security Institutions. - Since 1994 foreign employment according to social security data.

-The lifting of labour market entry barriers to Turkish citizens as a result of the implementation of agreements of the EU with Turkey in 1997 tended to raise the share of women in the employment of Turks in Austria from 24.8 percent in 1997 to 33 percent in 2012; the rise slowed down over time and declined in the most recent past, partly due to limited work opportunities in their major skill segments, partly due to marriage of Turkish men in Austria who look for wives in Turkey, who tend to stay at home.
-Women from other countries, largely from CEECs, have low proportions, largely because of a high degree of clandestine work, in particular in domestic and care services; but signs are for the better as female employment shares are rising, reaching 40 percent in 2013, after 29 percent in 2001.
-(Table 27)
+The lifting of labour market entry barriers to Turkish citizens as a result of the implementation of agreements of the EU with Turkey in 1997 tended to raise the share of women in the employment of Turks in Austria from 24.8 percent in 1997 to 33 percent in 2012; the rise slowed down over time and declined until 2012, partly due to limited work opportunities in their major skill segments, partly due to marriage of Turkish men in Austria who look for wives in Turkey, who tend to stay at home.
+Women from other countries, largely from CEECs, have low proportions, largely because of a high degree of clandestine work, in particular in domestic and care services; but signs are for the better as female employment shares are rising, reaching 41.9 percent in 2015, after 29 percent in 2001.